diegor2/redditbot/README.md

       -e "TELEGRAM_REDDIT_PASSWORD=Reddit bot password" \
       redditbot

+Mapping volumes is optional.
+Use if you need to persist configuration.

-To run on the host machine (need python 3.x):
+To run without a container (need python 3.x):
 ---

 Copy `config.json.example` to `config.json` file and fill with the API tokens.